 The rule here is to always keep the surface moist until those seeds have sprouted and gotten roots down.
 I do this by keeping my regular watering schedule and then lightly watering seeds several times a day.
 How many times will depend on how fast that surface soil is drying out.
 When it is hot and I am starting seeds in the ground, like carrots and lettuce, sometimes I have to water lightly 3-4 times a day until they have sprouted!

 What Type of Watering System is Best?

-Here on Riverbend, I like to overhead water.
+Here on Riverbend, I like to overhead water (more about our farm watering system at Riverbend).
 It’s the form of watering that mimics nature the most, and I think the plants benefit from water on the leaves, not just at the base.

 But there are a lot of situations where a soaker hose, drip irrigation, or flood irrigation may be a better solution for you.
 If you’re in a dry hot environment, or you live in a windy location, those are all things to consider.
 They help you make much better use of your water and not waste so much.

 I would still try to overhead once in a while though.
 That kind of environment tends to have a lot of dust and this covers the leaves, and in my opinion, has an effect on photosynthesis and transpiration, both of which are critical to your plant’s function.

 If you are overhead watering, be careful about how you go about it.
 Sprinklers that shoot large drops of water a long distance can be hard on your soil and plants and can disrupt sprouting seeds, knocking them out of the soil and causing them not to germinate.
 It can also be hard on mature plants and pollination.
 I like to mimic a gentle rain, not a thunderstorm!